toptensoftware/flashy/flashy/README.md

 model/architecture using a wildcard character which will be replaced with the appropriate suffix:

-eg:  `chain kernel*.img` the command below will load different images on different device types:
+eg:  `chain kernel*.img` will load an image appropriate to the device:

 * Pi 1 - kernel.img
 * Pi 2 - kernel7.img